Frameworks hub

 Buyer Persona Canvas

 Buyer personas done properly.
-Adele Revella's research-based approach plus a one-page canvas.
+Adele Revella's approach plus a one-page canvas.
 Why most personas are useless, and what makes the rare ones decision-grade.

 ICE Scoring

 ICE Scoring multiplies Impact × Confidence × Ease to rank features and experiments.
-The honest version forces you to defend Confidence with evidence.
+The honest version forces you to defend Confidence with hard evidence.

 Jobs to be Done (JTBD)